-The other important factor our survey mentioned was opportunities to practice speaking English.
+The other important factor our survey mentioned was in terms of opportunities to practice speaking English.
 We offered two options and students added different factors.
 According to the statistical chart, most students have little opportunity to practice speaking English outside of class.
-Only counting the number of students participating in the survey, there were 115 choices for this factor, accounting for 58%.
-The remaining factor related to limited speaking practice is the large class size, pointed out by 65 students (32.9%).
+Only counting the number of students participating in the survey, there were 115 choices in this factor, they accounted for 58%.
+The remaining factor that we introduced limits English speaking practice because the class size is very large, but this factor was only chosen by 65 students (32.9%).
 Students are also interested in speaking opportunities.
 Other opinions added by students (18 comments, accounting for 9.1%) focus on opportunities to communicate with foreigners.
 Especially speaking English with native speakers, but there are few opportunities, and there are not enough foreign teachers to teach all classes.
 There is an opinion that theory is taught a lot while there is little time to practice English with classmates.